MegaMek/megamek.github.io/play.md

 * ProtoMeks
 * Support Vee's (from the TechManual)

-The best way to manage custom units in Megamek is to create a folder called "Customs" in the `data\mechfiles` folder.
-Simply build the unit in MegaMekLab and save it to your customs folder.
-Make sure the file saves with either it's BLK extension (or MTF for meks).
+The best way to manage custom units in Megamek is to create a directory called "Customs" in the `data/mechfiles` directory.
+Simply build the unit in MegaMekLab and save it to this directory.
+Files  should saves with an MTF extension for Meks and a BLK extension for other units.
 Once you start MegaMek, the unit will be added to your list of available units.

 If you can't find your newly created unit in Megamek or MekHQ, check the game's date and the available tech level in the game options.
-As a last option go into the `data\mechfiles` folder and delete the file called `units.cache`.
+As a last option go into the `data/mechfiles` folder and delete the file called `units.cache`.
 On restart Megamek will rebuild this file and your custom unit should show up.

 When you upgrade to a new version of MegaMek, you can copy your custom folder over to the new version.